WebSocket Communication Protocol

 • Must contain "type": "hello" and "transport": "websocket".

-• May carry audio_params, indicating the server’s expected audio parameters or configuration aligned with the client.
+• May include audio_params, indicating server’s expected audio parameters or configuration aligned with client.

-• Upon successful reception, the client sets an event flag indicating that the WebSocket channel is ready.
+• After successful reception, client sets event flag indicating WebSocket channel is ready.

 2. STT